flewis267/GoogleDataAnalytics-Cyclist-Casestudy/README.md

 * The term 'docked bikes' should be replaced with 'classic bikes'.
 * Classic bikes must be docked at a station whereas Electric bikes can be parked anywhere.

 To prepare the data I downloaded 12 months of data and merged them in RStudio.
-The first thing I did before starting is to install some dependencies that will help me achieve future tasks in R.
+The first thing I did before starting was to install some dependencies that will help me achieve future tasks in R.

 ```r
 library(tidyverse)